Welcomes you to the most

 My good friend, George Spink, is your host.

-the peaks of the mountains and to the lakes and farms in the west, Kentucky has to be one
+to the peaks of the mountains and to the lakes and farms in the west, Kentucky has to be

-of the most beautiful states in the Union.
-It has the Ohio River for its northern border,
+one of the most beautiful states in the Union.
+It has the Ohio River for its northern

-the Mississippi River borders the west, and the Pine and Cumberland Mountains to the
+border, the Mississippi River borders the west, and the Pine and Cumberland Mountains to

-including Lake Barkley and Kentucky Lake, the largest man made lake in the Eastern United
+miles including Lake Barkley and Kentucky Lake, the largest man made lake in the Eastern

-States.
-Both presidents in the Civil war were born a short distance from each other.
+United States.
+Both presidents in the Civil war were born a short distance from each

-Churchill Downs, home of the Kentucky Derby, is one of the largest sporting events in the
+other.
+Churchill Downs, home of the Kentucky Derby, is one of the largest sporting events

 waterfalls in the world that has moonbows.
 Cumberland falls is one of them.

-nation, crops like tobacco, wheat, and potatoes.
-The Southeastern region houses some of
+the nation, crops like tobacco, wheat, and potatoes.
+The Southeastern region houses some

-the nation's largest coal and natural gas deposits.
-There are more state parks in Kentucky
+of the nation's largest coal and natural gas deposits.
+There are more state parks in

-breathtaking view for him to enjoy.
-If one were to throw a dart at the state map to decide
+is a breathtaking view for him to enjoy.
+If one were to throw a dart at the state map to

-where he wanted to go, he would not be disappointed.
-There are one hundred twenty counties
+decide where he wanted to go, he would not be disappointed.
+There are one hundred twenty

 Colonel Harlan Saunders